Short story by Michael Botur

 That whole court charade, all that fake contrition?
 Lesson learned?
 Pfft.

-You knock on the door of a yellow 50s bungalow, one of those old state houses.
+You knock on the door then stand back in the overgrown grass.
 No one appears for ages.
 Finally an African woman opens.
 Ethiopian, she looks.
 Ethiopian is what you’ve been told to expect, anyway.
 She has these big white pretty eyes bulging out of her cheekbones, that’s the first thing that strikes you.
-The black hair, the black lashes, the stark eyes.
+The black braids, the black lashes, the stark eyes.

 ‘Heyyy, have I got the right, is this… ?’
 You introduce yourself and pull out the sheet of paper Ruth from Probation gave you, with the lads’ names.
 ‘I’m here cause the court ordered me to teach ESOL to your kids or something?’